 The fishing trade was important to the economic life of the area, and ancient records show that fish from the Sea of Galilee were exported to cities as far away as Antioch in Syria and Alexandria in Egypt.

-Both pairs of brothers responded “immediately” by leaving their occupations and family assets.
-This suggests they departed with little to no hesitation.
+Simon and Andrew responded “immediately” by leaving their occupations and family assets.
+This suggests they departed with little hesitation.
 Jesus instructed them to follow him, and thereby, they would become “fishers of men.”
-Thus, the call to discipleship is a call to service for others.
+Thus, the call to discipleship is a call to service.

 In the more detailed account in Luke, the multitude that was present “pressed upon him and heard the word of God, while he was standing by the lake.”
-At that point, Jesus entered Simon’s boat and “sat down and taught the multitudes” that were gathered along the shoreline – (Luke 5:1-11).
+At that point, Jesus entered Simon’s boat and “sat down and taught the multitudes” along the shoreline – (Luke 5:1-11).

 Afterward, Jesus commanded Simon to leave the shore and lower his nets.
-He and his compatriots had toiled all night, and with little to show for their efforts.
-But upon obeying Jesus and lowering the nets, “they enclosed a great multitude of fishes,” so much so that their nets were at the point of bursting.
+He and his compatriots had toiled all night with little to show for their efforts.
+But upon obeying Jesus and lowering the nets, “they enclosed a great multitude of fishes,” so much so their nets were at the point of bursting.

 When Simon saw this, he prostrated himself at the knees of Jesus and begged him to depart, “for I am a sinful man, O Lord!”
-Simon, James, and John were amazed and confused, but he told them to “fear not.
+Simon, James, and John were amazed and confused, but he told them, “Fear not.
 From now on, you will catch men.”
-It was at this point that the four men left all behind and began to follow him.
+It was at that point that the four men left all behind and began to follow him.

-This first instance of calling disciples to leave all and follow him became the pattern for his ministry throughout Galilee.
+This first instance of calling disciples became the pattern for his ministry throughout Galilee.
 The “kingdom of God” was at hand.
 Already, it was beginning to invade this fallen world.
 Therefore, now was the time for immediate and decisive action.